techlahoma/broadcasting/Streaming/Streaming-Instructions.md

 * **Test the microphone and listen to the audio on Twitch**
     * If no audio on Twitch, unplug the USB on the back of the mixer board and plug it back in.

+### Slides
+* Turn on projectors and presenter screen
+* Request speakers turn off display tools like F.lux
+* Project slides to the appropriate Display # in OBS
+* Make sure slides are functioning and visible on both projector screens

+### Chromecast (not used for now)
+* Open Google Chrome
+* Right click or go to the menu, then select `Cast`
+* Select `Cast to` and change the source to `desktop`
+* Select the screen showing the slides
+* **Unselect the share audio checkbox**

 ### Twitch Chat
 * During the meetup, post [messages](https://okjed.shinyapps.io/streamingtextstrings/) in the chat every few minutes.
 * If there are questions, relay them to the speaker.

 ### Ending the Stream
 * Switch to the *Ending* slide in OBS
-* ~Do `!end` command if in the Techlahoma Channel~ (These commands are currently not working.)
 * Click `Stop Streaming` and confirm that you want to stop the stream
 * Make sure mic is turned off
 * Charge the mic battery if you didn't do that before the stream
 * Make sure camera is turned off and lens cap is on
+* Update the talk title and speaker name in OBS.
-* Update the stream title and go live notification in the Twitch dashboard for the [next scheduled broadcast](https://docs.google.com/spreadsheets/d/1Ga72YMOD5V038D_4GFYggbuVF-JDu3rOPxHHPaNHu-E/edit#gid=731419354)
+* Update the stream title and go live notification in the [dashboard](https://www.twitch.tv/techlahoma/dashboard/live) for the [next scheduled broadcast](https://okjed.shinyapps.io/streamingtextstrings/

 ### Things to know
 * The crowd doesn't have a mic!
 Ask the speaker to repeat questions before answering them.
 * Leave extra time, or ask for questions early, from Twitch/stream audience.
 They may be typing a question without giving you a notice that they have a question to ask.
-* Switch to slides&audience if you need to adjust the camera
+* Switch to slides&audience if you need to adjust the primary camera.
+Do not adjust the camera while it is live.
+Be careful not to bump into the tripod.
-* Don't use the lav mic.
+* Don't use the lavalier mic.
 * Copyrighted music cannot be played

 ### Troubleshooting